-Faculty: Taylor Corlee, Rachael Morrow Faculty Associate: Lindsey Davis
+Faculty: Taylor Corlee, Rachael Morrow Faculty Associates: Ben Kilpatrick, Cris Swaters

-The Bob R. Derryberry Area of Communication Arts, is named after long-time professor in communication and forensics.
-This area exists to help students discover and maximize their God-given voices through rigorous study, engaging performances, and the thoughtful application of the dynamic arts of human communication.
+The Bob R. Derryberry Area of Communication, named after long-time professor in communication and forensics, exists to help students discover and maximize their God-given voices through rigorous study, engaging performances, and the thoughtful application of the dynamic arts of human communication.

-Students seeking a degree in Communication Arts must complete one of the following major programs:
+Students seeking a degree in Communication Arts must complete the Communication Core Courses along with one of the major programs below: